 As Sarah B. found out, it can be very helpful to get negative thoughts out of your head and onto a page.
 Keep a notebook and a pen next to the bed.
 Write in bed if you want to, or write at a desk.

-Each morning, or at night -- if that is when you have the most trouble battling depression -- write three single spaced pages in a notebook.
+Each morning, or at night -- if that is when you are most troubled, and in need of self-help for depression -- write three single spaced pages in a notebook.
 A plain spiral bound notebook is fine.
 No one is going to read what you write so it doesn’t have to be a fancy journal.
 Don’t attempt to make the writing grammatically correct.
 Spelling and handwriting doesn’t matter at all…

 Exercise is wonderful for the body.
 It helps you release endorphins that make you feel better naturally.
 Your body is made to move.

 People who battle depression often stop exercising because they are in physical pain.
 But as difficult as it may seem at first, movement will help you feel better both physically and mentally.

 You don’t have to go on a grueling run or take a high tempo aerobics class.
 If you are having a lot of physical pain, try an exercise that is gentle like therapeutic yoga or Tai Chi.
 Pilates is also a great exercise for people who have chronic pain.